opalj/JCG/jcg_testcases/src/main/resources/Java8Invokedynamics.md

 ##Lambda2
 [//]: # (MAIN: id.Class)
-Tests the invocation on an object receiver captured in a lambda.
+Tests an invokedynamic invocation where the object receiver is captured in a lambda function.
+Declaring a lambda function in another class (cf. ```id.LambdaProvider```) as it is invoked (cf. ```id.Class```) leads to an *INVOKESTATIC* method handle where the receiver is not declared within the same class.

 ```java
 // id/Class.java